 Table of contents:

-The bridal shower registry is the best time to receive small gifts from the wedding party and close friends and family.
+The wedding shower registry is the best time to receive small gifts from the wedding party and close friends and family.

-Every individual and couple has their own style of organizing every part of their wedding day, but there are some key things to consider when setting up a bridal shower registry.
+Every individual and couple has their own style of organizing every part of their wedding day, but there are some key things to consider when setting up a wedding shower registry.

 Decide where you’re going to host your registry.
 If you do it online and through a wedding website like Zola, there’s a variety of items that’s easy for people to access and purchase from.